 In this article, we introduce UserGuiding to you and show you the basics so from day one, you can start onboarding new and existing customers also improve overl UX in your web platform.

 After signing up, you will land on panel.userguiding.com.
 It is the UserGuiding dashboard where you can create and manage content.

-- There’s a nifty Onboarding Checklist within the UserGuiding Panel.
-Here, you can trigger each guide simply by clicking on its name and following their path.
+There’s a nifty Onboarding Checklist within the UserGuiding Panel.
+Here, you can trigger each guide simply by clicking on its name and following its path.

 That said, let’s dive in.